 Welcome to the Year 1 (Chestnut Class) Page

-Your class teacher in Chestnut Class is Mrs Mackay.
+Your Teacher in Chestnut Class is Mrs Mackay

 The children in Chestnut Class are in Year One and are making the important transition from the EYFS to Key Stage One of the National Curriculum.

 In addition to our curriculum statements available under the ‘Our Learning’ tab, the documents below will give more information about the curriculum in Chestnut Class:

 - Chestnut Class Long Term Topic Overview 2017 - 2018 (.pdf)

 - White Rose Maths Curriculum Overview for Year 1, 2017 (.pdf)

 - Mental Maths Targets Explained March 2017 (.pdf)

 - Phonics - Parent and Carer Information Sheet (.pdf)

 We hope that you will feel welcome in our classroom at all times and will contact Mrs Mackay immediately, should you have any questions at any time during the term.